-The signs and symptoms of hypothyroidism vary, depending on the severity of the hormone deficiency.
-But in general, any problems you have tend to develop slowly, often over a number of years.
+The symptoms of hypothyroidism depend on the severity of the condition.
+Problems tend to develop slowly, often over several years.

-At first, you may barely notice the symptoms of hypothyroidism, such as fatigue and weight gain, or you may simply attribute them to getting older.
-But as your metabolism continues to slow, you may develop more-obvious signs and symptoms.
-Hypothyroidism signs and symptom may include:
+At first, you may barely notice the symptoms of hypothyroidism, such as fatigue and weight gain.
+Or you may think they are just part of getting older.
+But as your metabolism continues to slow, you may develop more-obvious problems.

 Hypothyroidism in infants

-When hypothyroidism in infants isn't treated, even mild cases can lead to severe physical and mental retardation.
+When hypothyroidism in infants isn't treated, even mild cases can lead to severe physical and mental development problems.